-(Semester 1/Year)
+(SEMESTER 1/YEAR)

-PREREQUISITE: World History, US Studies or AP US History.
+PREREQUISITE: World History, US Studies.
 This course introduces students to the systematic study of human behavior and mental processing, also known as Psychology.
-While doing so, the students will also consider the psychologists and studies that have shaped the field, students explore and apply psychological theories, key concepts, and phenomena associated with the major Units that we will reach throughout the year.
-These Units are Personality, Positive Psychology and Motivation, Learning, Social Psychology, Drug Classification/ Use and Abuse, and Abnormal Psychology.
+While doing so, the students will consider the psychologists and studies that have shaped the field, explore and apply psychological theories, key concepts, and phenomena associated with the major units that we will reach throughout the year.
+These units are Personality, Positive Psychology and Motivation, Learning, Social Psychology, Drug Classification/Use and Abuse, and Abnormal Psychology.
 Throughout the course students employ ethical consideration as well when analyzing past experiments and social movements.
 This course is comprised of both written assessments and projects.